Why Book with Us

-Castle Howard is Yorkshire’s finest house and gardens, set within 1000 acres of breath-taking landscape in the Howardian Hills, an area of outstanding natural beauty in the heart of North Yorkshire.
+Castle Howard is Yorkshire’s finest house and gardens, set within 1000 acres of breath-taking landscape in the Howardian Hills, an area of outstanding natural beauty.

-These award winning grounds, which feature a walled rose garden, ornamental vegetable garden and woodland are dotted with statues, temples, lakes and fountains creating an ideal base for a lakeside walk.
-Generations of the Howard family have welcomed visitors inside their home at Castle Howard for over 300 years today with dramatic interiors containing world-renowned collections, stunning architecture and inspiring family stories.
+The award-winning grounds feature a walled rose garden, ornamental vegetable garden and woodland.
+Dotted with statues, temples, lakes and fountains they create an ideal base for a lakeside walk.
+The Howard family has welcomed visitors inside their home at Castle Howard for over 300 years, with dramatic interiors containing world-renowned collections, stunning architecture and inspiring family stories.

 One of the country’s best preserved medieval castles, situated in the heart of Wensleydale with stunning views over the Yorkshire Dales.